ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 find it to answer well, though the
 operation of boiling purifies the pickle
 by throwing off the dirt always to be
 found in salt and sugar.
-Cleaning Ki
+Cleaning Kid
 </td></tr></table>

 ---